Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Experiments

 \subsection{Ablation Studies}

-We conduct comprehensive ablation studies to validate the effectiveness of our approach's key components.
+We conduct ablation studies to validate our approach's key components.
 All experiments use Qwen3-14B with GRPO training and are evaluated exclusively on Arena-Hard to isolate the impact of each component.